 Mobile web access

-This website is also viewable on mobile devices such as iPhones, iPads and Blackberries, but has not been specifically developed as a mobile website.
-That will occur when the website content management system is replaced and redesigned.
+This website is also viewable on mobile devices such as iPhones, and iPads, but has not been specifically developed as a mobile website.
+That will occur when the website content management system is replaced and redesigned in 2017.

 Accessible documents and alternatives

 Most documents published on this website are in PDF (portable document format).
 Many printable forms also have a Word or RTF (rich text) alternative for completion on a computer.
 These formats are not completely accessible as they cannot be provided in html format because of their nature and complexity, and the limitations of our systems at the present time.